KryptoPal/docs/README.md

 ##  Send a transaction
 To send a transaction using the Kryptopal api you need to

- - Send a request to `/v1/jsonrpc/sendKryptopalTransaction` specifying:
+ - Send a request to `/v1/jsonrpc/getUnsignedKryptopalTransaction` specifying:
 	 - From address
 	 - To address
 	 - Value (in Ether)
  - Sign the transaction specified in the response
- - Send the signed transaction through the network using `/v1/jsonrpc/sendSignedKryptopalTransactionUsingPOST`
+ - Send the signed transaction through the network using the Geth RPC method `eth_sendRawTransaction`

  Let's go through this process one step at a time.
 Kryptopal's java client uses retrofit2 in order to make its network requests.
 ```